TopoSimplify/plugin/readme.md

 meaning - simplified geometry may be self topologically consistent but spatially invalid relative to other features that constrain its shape.

-The goal of this plugin is to support contextual simplification linear features and spatio-temporal trajectories.
+The goal of this plugin is to support contextual simplification of linear features and spatio-temporal trajectories.

+## Geometry Types

 ## Consistent Line Simplification in the Context of Planar Constraints